rickshahid/SkyMedia/README.md

 ![](http://skystorage.azureedge.net/Snip0.AzureSkyMedia.png)

-The following set of application functionality is integrated and enabled via this Azure ASP.NET Core MVC web app:
+The following set of application functionality is integrated and enabled via this sample Azure ASP.NET Core MVC web app:

 * Adaptive and scalable video streaming across a broad spectrum of devices including iOS, Android and Windows